ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 authors = ["Lucas Kerbs"]
 date = 2022-10-02T23:54:00-05:00
 draft = false
-featuredImage = "/img/wmas-apple.jpeg"
-featuredImagePreview = "/img/wmas-apple.jpeg"
+summary = "Storytelling with mind blindnees"
 +++

 This is the first part in a three(ish) part series about narrative---while I would love to